 - Select foods that have chickpeas or lentils, vegetables, and sauces made from yogurt.

-- Good choices include mulligatawny soup, tandoori chicken, chicken tikka, kebabs, naan bread, and lassi.
+- Good choices include mulligatawny soup, tandoori chicken, chicken tikka, kebabs, whole-wheat naan bread, and lassi.

 - Look for the word primavera, which will not include creamy sauce.
 Order dishes with seafood, grilled meat, fish, chicken, or vegetables.